 Who Is a Candidate for a Full Reconstruction?

-A full mouth reconstruction can be done for numerous reasons to both young and old patients.
+A full mouth reconstruction can be done for numerous reasons on both young patients and senior citizens.
 The main reason is to improve the functionality and aesthetics of the mouth.
 Some of the most common reasons for mouth restoration we see at renew Institute in Louisville, KY include:

 - Missing teeth due to decay or trauma.